eadst/MLVR/README.md

 # MLVR
-To be released in April 21st.
+To be released on April 21st.